havelund/dejavu/README.md

         Version 2.1, March 4 - 2020

-## Copyright statement

-Copyright 2020, by the California Institute of Technology.
-ALL RIGHTS RESERVED.
-United States Government Sponsorship acknowledged.
-Any commercial use must be negotiated with the Office of Technology Transfer at the California Institute of Technology.
-This software may be subject to U.S. export control laws.
-By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
-User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.

 ## Overview

 DejaVu is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
 The formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
 The logic also supports reasoning about time.